pozsarzs/alanz80x/README.md

 $$

 - s<sub>0</sub> is the mandatory blank character (_),
+- s<sub>1</sub> is the mandatory end character (#),
-- s<sub>1</sub>-s<sub>39</sub> is are optional symbols.
+- s<sub>2</sub>-s<sub>39</sub> are optional symbols.

-The set has cardinality at least one, and its first element is always the blank symbol.
+The set must have at least two elements.
+To use registers, decimal numbers must also be included in the symbol set.
+Default symbol set is '_#ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789.-'.

 ### Tape set